Stability in Bondy's theorem on paths and cycles: Introduction

 Our work is also motivated by interesting phenomenons in spectral graph theory.
 Nikiforov and Yuan \cite{NY14} tried to determine the graphs with maximum signless Laplacian spectral radius among graphs of order $n$ without paths of given length $k$.
 The main ingredient of their proof is a stability result about graphs with large minimum degree and with no long paths.
 Li and one of the authors \cite{LN16} studied the extremal graphs those attain the maximum spectral radius among all graphs with minimum degree at least $k$ but containing no Hamilton cycles.
 The main tool is a stability result \cite[Lemma~2]{LN16} of a 1962 result of non-hamiltonian graph due to Erd\H{o}s \cite{E62} (see also F\"{u}redi, Kostochka and Luo \cite[Theorem~3]{FKL17}).
 We refer the reader to the last section for corollaries of our stability theorem which may have further applications to subgraph problems in spectral graph theory.

+Very recently, Zhu, Gy\H{o}ri, He, Lv, Salia and Xiao \cite{Z22} reproved Voss's Theorem and found many applications of Voss's Theorem in generalized Tur\'{a}n problems.
+In this sense, our theorem would have some applications in this area.

-The last but not the least, Theorem \ref{Thm:stability-cycle} can give a solution to the following algorithmic problem, which is the original motivation of recent research of Fomin et al. \cite{FGSS-Arxiv}.
-It should be mentioned that a complete solution to a general version of the problem was already given by Fomin et al. \cite{FGSS-Arxiv} by a quite complicated and different method. \begin{prob}[Fomin, Golovach, Sagunov and Simonov, Question 1 in \cite{FGSS-Arxiv}] Is there a polynomial time algorithm to decide whether a 2-connected graph $G$ on $n$ vertices contains a cycle of length at least $\min\{2\delta(G)+1,n\}$? \end{prob}
+The last but not the least, Theorem \ref{Thm:stability-cycle} can give a solution to the following algorithmic problem, which is the original motivation of recent research of Fomin, Golovach, Sagunov and Simonov \cite{FGSS-Arxiv}.
+It should be mentioned that a complete solution to a general version of the problem was already given by Fomin et al. \cite{FGSS-Arxiv} by a quite complicated and different method. \begin{prob}[Fomin et al. Question 1 in \cite{FGSS-Arxiv}] Is there a polynomial time algorithm to decide whether a 2-connected graph $G$ on $n$ vertices contains a cycle of length at least $\min\{2\delta(G)+1,n\}$? \end{prob}

 It was commented in \cite{FGSS-Arxiv} that ``The methods developed in the extremal Hamiltonian graph theory do not answer this question.".
 We point out that our proof of Theorem \ref{Thm:stability-cycle} is with aid of the technique of ``vines of paths" (see p.~34--35 in \cite{B03}) from extremal graph theory.